33 Best Things to Do in Tashkent (Many FREE Ones!)

 • Price: 1400 UZS (0.12$)

-Yeah, in Tashkent everybody with a car is a taxi and they are very affordable too, but at 1400 UZS per ride, 48 stations, and 4 lines, the Tashkent Metro is unparalleled.
+Yeah, in Tashkent everybody with a car is a taxi and they are very affordable too, but at 1400 UZS per ride, 48 stations, and 4 lines, the Tashkent Metro offers unparalleled convenience and mobility.

 Moreover, many of the stations are works of art!
 Similar to other Soviet-built metro systems (like Moscow and Almaty), they were decorated to inspire and induce awe.